niuers/niuers.github.io/_posts/2021-05-10-Backtracking.md

             * If we choose `2b` as our next number, our combination array becomes `[1, 2b]`, the rest of `k-2` numbers will be chosen from `[2c, 5]`.
 Notice this set of combinations is the same as the path (2) above given that `2a=2b`.
 So the set of combinations with `2b` is a subset of combinations when working with `2a`.
 By skipping `2b` in the same loop as `2a`, we ignore the same set of combinations that have been considered when working with `2a`.
         * The 3rd method is to generate a count of various numbers, and use that to search for valid combinations (reducing the count of a number by 1 when it's picked).
             * The use of a counter effectively remove the location differences of the same number.
+            * N.B.
+We need convert the counts from dictionary to a list of tuples.
+In each call of backtrack, we have to move from current  index, otherwise, we'll have duplicates.
+                * For example, `[2,5,2,1,2]`, which counts to `{2:3, 5:1, 1:1}`.
+Once we have processed all `2`, we should skip it in future calls, otherwise, we'll have duplicate, e.g. when we process `1`, we'll get `[1,2,2]` which is the same as `[2,2,1]` when we processed `2` previously.
             * This ends up with the same set of combinations in the 2nd method above.
     4. Lexicographic (binary sorted) combinations
         * Think of mapping the set of numbers (`1,2,...,n`) to a binary number